Everything you need to know about Oranges

 Oranges are stuffed with liquid sunshine!
-There’s nothing like cutting oranges into wedges for an afternoon snack, but do you know which oranges are best for juicing and which are best for eating?
-Read on to find out.
+There’s nothing like cutting an orange into wedges for an afternoon snack, or to add to a recipe for a bright hit of sweetness.
+Do you know which ones are best for juicing and which are best for eating out of hand?
+Read on to find out!

 There are four main types of oranges: navel oranges, Valencia oranges, and Moro oranges.